jrdowns/TFLite_Heroku/README.md

     app.run(debug=True)
 ```

+### Flask Template Rendering
+To generate HTML from within Python, Flask configures the Jinja2 template engine for you automatically.
+To render a template you can use the render_template() method.
+Here we use it to render our `index.html` page.

 ### Creating Our Requirements File
 The requirements file will make sure all of the dependencies we need to run our app get automatically installed.
 ```